kubernetes/website/content/en/docs/concepts/workloads/pods/pod-lifecycle.md

 ### CrashLoopBackOff

-`CrashLoopBackOff` is a status that Kubernetes sets for a Pod when the Pod's container fails to start properly and then continually tries and fails in a loop.
+`CrashLoopBackOff` is a status that Kubernetes sets for a Pod when a container in the Pod fails to start properly and then continually tries and fails in a loop.
 This status is a clear indication that Kubernetes is attempting to a container, but the container keeps crashing during startup.

 #### Causes for CrashLoopBackOff